Looking to grow your own cashew tree?

-The swelling and reddening of the apple is a sign that the fruit is ripening.
-Remember that as well as the nut, the apple is also edible.
+The swelling and reddening of the cashew apple is a sign that the fruit is ripening.
+Remember that as well as the nut, the cashew apple is also edible and even eaten raw.

 Harvest the fruit as quickly as possible, especially if the weather is wet.
 Wet fruit may go rotten or, if left on the ground, begin to germinate.

-Allow the nuts to dry before storing.
-Nuts can be stored in a cool, dry location for up to 2 years.
+Allow the cashew nuts to dry before storing.
+Cashew nuts can be stored in a cool, dry location for up to 2 years.

 Processing Cashew Nuts

-The safest way to process the shells is to freeze them.
-They can then be safely opened.
+The safest way to process the cashew nut shells is to freeze them.
+The cashew nut can then be safely opened.

 The shells can also be roasted.
 Prior to roasting, soak the shells in water so that the kernel becomes slightly rubbery.
 This will help the shell to break snap, meaning the oil can safely drain away.
 Place the shells in hot oil, around 210°C for no more than two minutes.
 After removing the shells, place them in a bucket of cool water.
 Once cooled the shells can be opened and the nuts removed.
 Dry the nuts before storing.

-While the kidney shaped shell houses the nut, the pear shaped pedicel is also edible.
+While the kidney shaped shell houses the nut, the pear shaped pedicel or cashew apple is also edible and can be eaten raw.
 This swollen stem is known as the cashew apple.
-Rich in vitamin C this fruit is highly perishable.
-You can eat it fresh or juice it.
-They can also be used in syrups, wines, gins and pickles.
+Rich in vitamin C the cashew apple is highly perishable.
+You can eat cashew apples fresh or juice them.
+Cashew apples can also be used in syrups, wines, gins and pickles.

 While the plant is mainly grown for its nut, remember that the apple is also worth using.
 The cashew tree also has ornamental properties, making it a worthwhile addition to the garden.

 A cashew tree is an attractive, evergreen addition to any garden or orchard.
-It’s delicate pink flowers can add interest during the spring and summer months.
-Once established they require minimal care and attention, allowing you to enjoy their fruits and foliage.
+Its delicate pink flowers can add interest during the spring and summer months.
+Once established they require minimal care and attention, allowing you to enjoy the cashew nuts and foliage.